OWASP/owasp-mastg/docs/MASTG/0x05b-Android-Security-Testing.md

 In addition, you may want to complete your host setup by installing the [Android NDK](0x08a-Testing-Tools.md#android-ndk) if you're planning to work with apps containing native libraries.

 Sometimes it can be useful to display or control devices from the computer.
-To achieve this, you can use @@@scrcpy.
+To achieve this, you can use #MASTG-TOOL-0024.

 ### Testing Device